Huge US study starts sharing gene findings with volunteers

 Volunteers share DNA samples, medical records, fitness tracking and answer health questions.
 About 560,000 have enrolled so far — importantly, nearly half from racial and ethnic groups historically left out of medical research.

-Traditionally such studies are a one-way street — scientists learn a lot from volunteers who get little personal information in return.
+Traditionally such studies are a one-way street: Scientists learn a lot from volunteers who get little personal information in return.
 But in an unusual move, All of Us participants get to decide if they want to learn health-related genetic findings, long before the study’s finished.

 “I kind of shudder to think about what could happen if I hadn’t known this,” said Rachele Peterson, an NIH employee participating in the study.